 Georgia Milestones Assessment System

 The Georgia Milestones Assessment System (Georgia Milestones) is a comprehensive summative assessment program spanning grades 3 through high school.
 Georgia Milestones measures how well students have learned the knowledge and skills outlined in the state-adopted content standards in language arts, mathematics, science, and social studies.
-Students in grades 3 through 8 will take an end-of-grade assessment in each content area, while high school students will take an end-of-course assessment for each of the eight courses designated by the State Board of Education.
+Students in grades 3 through 8 will take an end-of-grade assessment in English Language Arts and mathematics, while students in grades 5 and 8 also take an assessment for science and social studies.
+Students in high school will take an end-of-course assessment for each of the ten courses designated by the State Board of Education.

 Features the Georgia Milestone Assessment System include: